graphicgenie/cookiegenie/README.md

 ### Description

 With CookieGenie you can ask the visitor for permission before placing cookies.
-It uses the Yett library (https://github.com/elbywan/yett) to block loading scripts from the domains you supply in the settings.
+It uses the Yett library (https://github.com/elbywan/yett) to prevent loading scripts from the domains you supply in the settings.

 ### Installation